Patriots vs. Seahawks Super Bowl odds, picks, score prediction from proven model

-Patriots vs. Seahawks: Where to watch Super Bowl 60, betting odds, score prediction, parlay, picks and more
+Patriots vs. Seahawks: Where to watch Super Bowl 60, betting odds, score prediction, picks, parlay and more

 Here's everything to know about how to watch and bet on the New England Patriots vs. Seattle Seahawks in the 2026 Super Bowl

 The final game of the NFL season takes place on Sunday with the New England Patriots and Seattle Seahawks squaring off in Super Bowl 60 in Santa Clara, Calif.
 The Seahawks are looking to get some long-awaited revenge for the infamous goal-line interception back in Super Bowl 49 against New England, while the Patriots are trying to complete one of the greatest one-year turnarounds in league history after winning just four games last season.
 All eyes will be on the quarterbacks, as the Patriots' Drake Maye has been phenomenal as an MVP finalist in just his second NFL campaign, while Seattle's Sam Darnold has gone from draft bust to journeyman to on the cusp of being a Super Bowl-winning starting quarterback.
-Darnold is listed as the +120 favorite (risk $100 to win $120) to be named Super Bowl MVP.
+Darnold's over/under for total passing yards is 231.5, and his over/under for total completions is 20.5.

 The defenses will also be a key aspect of this matchup, with Seattle ranking first in the NFL in points allowed, while New England was close behind at fourth.
 The Patriots' defense has been dominant this postseason, allowing just 26 points across three wins over Los Angeles, Houston and Denver.
 The Seahawks' defense dominated San Francisco in the Divisional Round, allowing just six points, before the team leaned on Darnold, star receiver Jaxon Smith-Njigba, and the offense to get past Los Angeles in a thrilling NFC title game.